Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Main Results

-The rail yard graph was introduced in \cite{bbccr} as a broad class of graphs on which random perfect matchings give rise to Schur processes.
-It is believed to be the most general known family of graphs where perfect matchings naturally correspond to measures governed by the dynamics of Schur processes.
-We now proceed to define the rail yard graph.
+The rail-yard graph was introduced in \cite{bbccr} as a broad class of graphs on which random perfect matchings give rise to Schur processes.
+It is believed to be the most general known family of graphs for which perfect matchings naturally correspond to measures governed by Schur-process-type dynamics.
+We now recall the definition.